 3 Things we should eliminate from our diet at all costs:

 • Sugars (unless from whole fruit and only 1 to 2 pieces of low GI fruit a day – less if you are trying to lose fat, as it will not be burned while sugar is present

 • Hydrogenated and Trans Fats (Rancid and chemically altered)

 By reducing blood sugar and insulin spikes in our blood through adjusting our intake of fats, proteins, and carbohydrates, we can get our body to utilise fat for energy rather than glucose.
 This is the key to true weight loss.

-Carey is a graduate of NTA's first class in Australia.
-She resides in North Queensland and is part of the team of Nutritional Therapy Practitioners at Core Nourishment in Townsville.
+Carey is a graduate of FNTP of NTA's first class in Australia.
+She resides in North Queensland.